 New Horizon Early Childhood Education Center serves children ages 1 month through 5 years.
 Our goal is to provide a safe and nurturing environment for all children so they may feel secure to explore new settings, interact with others, learn through play, feel valued as individuals, and identify their place in their community and the world around them.
 In this highly engaging, trauma informed environment, we have seen children excel socially and academically, recently boasting the highest kindergarten-readiness scores in the area.

-NELA is a private, Christian school for grades K-12, where students are engaged in a high level of hands-on projects and learning.
-NELA offers a small, safe environment designed for students to use their strengths and gifts as they grow personally and academically.
-As a community school, all residents are welcome to participate in before- and after-school programming, summer daycamp, and adult education classes.
-Parents are actively engaged as well in volunteer and leadership roles to nurture the gifts and call of each individual in community.
+NELA is a private, Christian school for grades K-8, where students are engaged in a high level of hands-on projects and individualized learning.
+NELA offers a small, safe environment designed for students to use their strengths and gifts as they grow spiritually, socially, and academically.
+As a community school, all residents are welcome to participate in before- and after-school programming, summer daycamp, and special events.

 Community Programs and Events

 In collaboration with staff of Snake River Housing, programs focus on relationship-building and leadership development.
 Youth programs build identity and belonging; adult education improves knowledge and skills related to physical health and literacy; social events celebrate culture and tradition, while weaving bonds of trust, respect, solidarity, and mutual accountability.
 Over time, families who have moved here have learned to heal broken relationships, discover their gifts, and build strong bonds in community.